 in the area of social and behavioral intervention.

-Note: we are currently not accepting students for the Social and Behavioral Sciences
+Note: Effective Spring 2019, we are no longer accepting students for the Social and

 MPH students are required to complete 50 hours of internship (practicum) in a public health organization, such as a community-based organization, clinical/health care setting, school-based setting, federal/state/local public health agency, or research institution.
 The internship provides hands-on experience in public health, blending practical experiences with academic learning.
 Internship policies and procedures are outlined in the MPH Internship Manual.